P1X-in/tanks-of-freedom-browser/README.md

 ## Requirements

 - jQuery 3.1.1
-- Webserver with SSL support
+- Webserver with SSL support (only if ToF server is using SSL)

 ## Deployment